mtimjones/7drl/README.md

 - [ ]  Add an end-game sequence where protectors appear around the exit requiring the player to kill them before escaping.
 (Stretch)

+- [ ]  Add a dynamic legend which emits a description for the items on the screen.
+(Stretch)

+- [ ]  Add towers that emit enemies (near the exit).
+Towers can be destroyed.
+(Stretch)

+- [ ]  Add ncurses color.
+(Stretch)

+- [ ]  Add a final score (calculated based upon time, things killed, strength of weapon, level, etc.).
+(Stretch)

+- [ ]  In the stats section, show the direction of the closest animal and protector.
+(Stretch)

+- [ ]  Add support for mouse click detection (for projectiles).
+(Stretch)

+- [ ]  Think about weapons and effects.
+Need to indicate a weapon in status, text-effect when used, damage differences (area), weapon types.
+(Stretch)

 # Dependencies